azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 Duration: 30 minutes

 In this exercise, you will create a Logic App for sending SMS or email messages.
-The Logic App will be triggered when messages are added to Service Bus.
-The Logic App will use a Twilio connection to send an SMS message to the phone number on file for the guest.
+The Logic App will be triggered when messages are added to a Service Bus Queue.
+The Logic App will use a Twilio connector to send SMS messages.

 ### Task 1: Create Free Twilio account

 In this task, you will create a free Twilio account that will be used to send SMS notifications.
-Guests will receive notifications that their room service or house keeping request has been received, and is on its way.
-Hotel staff will receive messages that a customer is upset.

 1. If you do not have a Twilio account, sign up for one for free at by going to <https://www.twilio.com/try-twilio>.